feleming/mav51/README.md

-- 🔭 I’m currently working on covert beacons to model advance threat actors.
+- 🔭 Working on covert beacons to model advance threat actors.

-- 🌱 I’m currently researching on c2 channels; DNS over HTTPS.
+- 🌱 Researching on c2 channels; DNS over HTTPS.

 - ❓ Ask me about anything related to Infrastructure and cloud pentesting.